 There's a big archive of existing shows to enjoy on there, too, like The Fresh Prince of Bel-Air, South Park, and Rick and Morty.
 The content channels on HBO Max are great, with Studio Ghibli, Adult Swim, and Cartoon Network among those in the mix.

 HBO Max's big 2021 initiative was releasing Warner Bros' blockbusters on the service day and date with theaters.
 That includes everything from Godzilla Vs Kong to The Matrix Resurrections.
 Rather than being permanent additions, however, these premieres are removed from the service after a month.
 But they give you something you definitely won't find on other services, no doubt at enormous expense to Warner Bros.

-HBO Max costs $14.99 per month for its ad-free tier, and $9.99 for its recent ad-supported tier.
+The HBO Max price starts at $9.99 for its recent ad-supported tier, or $14.99 per month for its ad-free tier.
 That's steep, but HBO's hit rate remains incredibly high, and the investment in originals should pay off big time in the long run.
 However, expect things to change shortly, with HBO Max and Discovery being combined into one streaming service following Discovery's merger with Warner Bros., the owners of HBO Max.

 Selected titles are available in 4K on supported devices (more info here), including the film premieres, with more 4K content expected in future.